-- 18. A person ceases to be a director as soon as- - (a) that person ceases to be a director by virtue of no longer being a resident of the property (or is no longer the authorized representative of a corporate resident), or by virtue of any provision of the Companies Act 2006 or is prohibited from being a director by law.
-In particular the company may by ordinary resolution at a meeting remove a director before the expiration of his period of office; - (b) a bankruptcy order is made against that person; - (c) a composition is made with that person's creditors generally in satisfaction of that person's debts; - (d) a registered medical practitioner who is treating that person gives a written opinion to the company stating that that person has become physically or mentally incapable of acting as a director and may remain so for more than three months;

-- (e) by reason of that person's mental health, a court makes an order which wholly or partly prevents that person from personally exercising any powers or rights which that person would otherwise have; - (f) notification is received by the company from the director that the director is resigning from office, and such resignation has taken effect in accordance with its terms.
+- 18. A person ceases to be a director as soon as- - (a) the terms of article 17(1) have been met which require the directors to be residents and a director is no longer a resident of the property (or is no longer the authorized representative of a corporate resident) or by virtue of any provision of the Companies Act 2006 or is prohibited from being a director by law.
+In particular the company may by ordinary resolution at a meeting remove a director before the expiration of his period of office; - (b) a bankruptcy order is made against that person; - (c) a composition is made with that person's creditors generally in satisfaction of that person's debts; - (d) a registered medical practitioner who is treating that person gives a written opinion to the company stating that that person has become physically or mentally incapable of acting as a director and may remain so for more than three months; - (e) by reason of that person's mental health, a court makes an order which wholly or partly prevents that person from personally exercising any powers or rights which that person would otherwise have; - (f) notification is received by the company from the director that the director is resigning from office, and such resignation has taken effect in accordance with its terms.